davbauer/knock-knock-portal/README.md

 ## ⚙️ Configuration

-Configuration is done through YAML files or the web-based admin panel.
-See [`config.example.yml`](backend/config.example.yml) for a complete configuration reference.
+All configuration is done through the web-based admin panel.
+You can configure services, users, IP allowlists, and more directly from the UI.

-**💡 Pro Tip:** Use the web admin panel to configure everything - no need to manually edit files!
+**💡 Pro Tip:** No YAML editing required - everything is managed through the intuitive web interface!

 ---